Matthew-Hurrell/viva-la-nacho/README.md

 #### No Recipes

-If a user navigates to the my recipes page but doesn't have any recipes a box is displayed in the centre of the screen to advise the user that they have no recipes.
+If a user navigates to the my recipes page but doesn't have any recipes, a box is displayed in the centre of the screen to advise the user that they have no recipes.
 They are encouraged to post their first recipe and given a button link to the post a recipe form.
 There is also a button link to return home if the user doesn't want to post a recipe.

 ![No Recipes](readme/assets/images/no-recipes.png)